 Setting the Type

-Setting the basic typography and connecting your visuals to a developer's code can be time consuming and tricksy.
-I recommend starting with code using either Type Scale (for simpler websites) or Modular Scale (for larger projects), and then taking screenshots and recreating it in your design tool (Sketch App, Photoshop, or Adobe XD?).
+Setting the basic typography and connecting your visuals to a developer’s code can be time consuming and tricksy.
+I recommend starting with code using either Type Scale (for simpler websites) or Modular Scale (for larger projects), and then taking screenshots and recreating it in your design tool (Sketch, Figma, Adobe XD, probably not Photoshop).

-Luckily for you, I've done the hard bit and got a freebie ready for you to download and use.
+Luckily for you, I’ve done the hard bit and got a freebie ready for you to download and use for Sketch and Figma.
 So you just need to pick the fonts, update the styles and stick to the relative scale font sizes provided.
 It will ensure your typography is set right, looks good, and that your developer is happy as well.

 Stick to as few font styles as possible and only add new ones when absolutely required.
 My rule of thumb is that a new font style has to be used at least a few times throughout the design to justify its existence.
 I usually have different styles for h1—h5, p, quote, and small p (for captions, breadcrumbs, footer text etc).
 Some of those would have an inverted version for dark backgrounds.
 And if you use all caps versions for some of those — you'll have a big variety of font styles to choose from without having to create random one offs.

 Go through the creative brief and (if you've got it) the brand guidelines document once again.
 Research your client's current website, as well as those of their competitors, and think about any interesting pieces of content or design elements that might work well.

 Find a vector logo, relevant colour combinations (expand those for web if necessary using Adobe Color CC), fonts, illustrations, icons, images, messages to convey, catchy titles, USPs, tone of voice.

 I throw all of those elements onto my canvas and reflect on them, thinking about how they might be combined to answer the brief.